benwhalley/just-enough-r/docs/start_here.md

 The `c()` command is shorthand for *combine*, so the example above combines the individual elements (numbers) into a new vector.

-We can create a vector of alphanumeric names just eas easily:
+We can create a vector of alphanumeric names just as easily:

 ```r
 names <- c("Ben", "Joe", "Sue", "Rosa")
 ```

-And we can check the values stored in these variables by printing them, e.g.:
+And we can check the values stored in these variables by printing them.
+You can either type `print(heights)`, or just write the name of the variable alone, which will print it by default.
+E.g.:

 ```r